sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 That work has already proven useful to the mcopy [@mcopy] project as the updated module has been used to design a gate compatible with JK optical printers.
 Due to the model being parametric, it can be used in designing film transport mechanisms in other, future projects, and additional improvements to the measurements and tolerances will benefit those projects as well.

-The roller designed for this project is distinct from a professionally-oriented machine like the B&H Model C printer.
+The roller designed for this project is distinct from a professionally-oriented machine and is more similar to the DIY technique of contact printing using a sync block or using a modified Steenbeck editing table.